 Lost or Stolen Passports, Visas, I-20s

-See “I Lost an Important Immigration Document.
-What do I do now?” on the Study in the States website.
+See “Frequently Asked Questions” on the Study in the States website.

 Extension of Stay

 If you will not be able to complete your program of study by the end date on your I-20, request an extension of stay.
 Submit a request at least 3 weeks prior to program end date on I-20.